Skip to main content

 Applications can be submitted online or mailed to DSL.

-Long-term or permanent structures on Oregon-owned waterways, including bridges, utilities, roads, and tide gates, require an easement authorization prior to placement:
+Long-term or permanent structures in, upon, or over Oregon-owned waterways, including bridges, utilities, roads, and tide gates, require an easement authorization prior to placement:

 Proposed projects that would remove or fill material in the waterway may also require a removal-fill permit.

-Large private structures placed upon – or in the airspace above – Oregon-owned waterways require a waterway lease.
+Large private structures placed in, upon, or over Oregon-owned waterways require a waterway lease.
 These include docks, floating homes, and other structures 2,500 square feet or larger, as well as floating recreational cabins over 1,500 square feet.
+This includes all commercial activity.

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.

-Small or medium-sized private structures placed upon – or in the airspace above – Oregon-owned waterways require a waterway registration authorization.
-These include docks, floating homes, and other structures 2,499 square feet or smaller, as well as floating recreational cabins smaller than 1,500 square feet.
+Small or medium-sized private structures placed in, upon, or over Oregon-owned waterways require a waterway registration authorization.
+These include docks, boat houses, and similiar other structures 2,499 square feet or smaller, as well as floating recreational cabins smaller than 1,500 square feet.
+This excludes commercial activity.

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.